doxeylab/learn-genomics-in-linux/task3/README.md

 Sometimes you may be interested in extracting many genes or regions at once.
 E.g., suppose you want to extract all of the regions corresponding to predicted 16S rRNA sequences.
 In `prokka`, rRNA genes are predicted for you using the `barrnap` tool.

-Here is a one-liner to extract the 16S rRNAs predicted by `barrnap`, and for fun we will also pipe this to `muscle` to do an automatic alignment.
+Here is a two-liner to extract the 16S rRNAs predicted by `barrnap`, and for fun we will also pipe this to `muscle` to do an automatic alignment.

 ```
 cat *.gff | grep "barrnap" | awk '{ if ($7 == "-") {print $1" "$4"-"$5" minus"} else {print $1" "$4"-"$5" plus"} }' >rRNAs.txt
-blastdbcmd -db PROKKA_09182018.fna -entry_batch list | muscle
+blastdbcmd -db PROKKA_09182018.fna -entry_batch rRNAs.txt | muscle
 ```